ulil-hidayat/ulil-hidayat.github.io/_posts/2023-09-10-webscrapping.md

 #CAN'T CHANGE PART
 ```

-After run the script, this will be nottification like this:
+After run the script, this will be notiffication like this:
 ![notif image](/img/posts/web-scrapping/result1.png)

-And the result of data is like this:
+And the result of data is:
 ![result image](/img/posts/web-scrapping/result2.png)

 ## Complete Code
-To summarize, here's the combined script:  (or youc can acces this scrip in my github code : )
+To summarize, here's the combined script:  (or youc can acces this scrip in my github code : https://github.com/ulil-hidayat/My-Code/blob/9e2519ab52ac4bb35e5179cd1dc1b26e0f2e6142/script_postrgb.ipynb )

 ```
 #import module